seawarrior181/PasswordPump/README.md

 # PasswordPump
-An ATMega32u4 USB based credentials manager
+An ATMega32u4 USB based credentials manager.
+See www.5volts.org for more information.

 The following libraries need to be installed if you're going to work with the source code: